TaygaHoshi/tt-project/Lists/List of Rules - Status Effects.md

 ---
 # Harming Effects
 ## Bleeding
 + Applies 5 damage per round.
-Potency bonus to damage is halved for this effect.
 + Ignores armor.
 + Does not stack.
 If target is already bleeding, only the one with higher damage applies.

 ## Frostbitten
 + Applies 5 damage per round.
-Potency bonus to damage is halved for this effect.
 + Ignores armor.
 + If target is burning, it is cured and frostbitten doesn't get applied.
 + Does not stack.
 If target is already frostbitten, only the one with higher damage applies.